honeycombio/husky/README.md

   <tr>
     <td>body</td>
     <td>body</td>
     <td>We use the field "body" to record the body when it is a string.
 If the body is a Map in the OTLP payload, we flatten it into the honeycomb event.
-After flattening if the field "body" does not exist, we set the field with a json string representation of the map.</td>
+It flattens to a dept of 5, using the original "body" field as a prefix for the key, and then appending each subsequent field name to the key, delimited with a dot (".").
+Anything deeper is converted to a json string and used as the final value for that field.
+After flattening, if the field "body" does not exist, we set the field with a json string representation of the map.
+This was Husky's original behavior for OTLP maps and was kept to ensure that the addition of this flattening feature was not a breaking change.</td>
   </tr>
 </table>